15 Remarkable Things to do in Drumheller with Kids

 Drumheller’s Little Church

-If you’re looking for an extra special thing to do in Drumheller, you can actually get married inside the Little Church.
+If you’re looking for an extra special thing to do in Drumheller, you can actually get married inside the Little Church, absolutely free of charge.
 It hosts an average of 2 -3 weddings every year!

 You can find it near the Royal Tyrrell Museum, on the North side of the North Dinosaur Trail.